Wilderness First Responder (WFR): Training, Certification, and Course Guide

 What is a Wilderness First Responder?

-A Wilderness First Responder (WFR) is a person trained to handle medical emergencies in remote places where help may be hours or even days away.
-This training is often taken by professional guides, outdoor educators, and people who work in remote areas.
+A Wilderness First Responder (WFR) is someone trained to handle medical emergencies in remote places where help may be hours or even days away.
+This training is often taken by professional guides, outdoor educators, search and rescue, and people who work and travel in remote areas.

-A WFR knows how to assess injuries and treat common ones like cuts or broken bones, and deal with environmental issues like hypothermia, heat illnesses, and lightning.
+A WFR knows how to assess injuries and treat common ones like wounds and musculoskeletal injuries, and deal with environmental issues like hypothermia, heat illnesses, and lightning.
 They’re also trained in critical decision making, leadership, and evacuations.

 Should I get a WFA or a WFR?